Break down and Background

 To counteract and prevent anemia, foods that are high in protein and iron can prevent red blood cell count (RBC count) deficiencies:

-Whole grains, including brown rice, quinoa, yeasts, whole-grain breads
+- Whole grains, including brown rice, quinoa, yeasts, whole-grain bread

-Iron-fortified and iron-rich foods, such as tofu, baked potatoes, pumpkin seeds, as well as certain whole-grain breads and cereals brands
+- Iron-fortified and iron-rich foods, such as tofu, baked potatoes, pumpkin seeds, as well as certain whole-grain bread and cereals brands

 3. Can Be Toxic to The Liver and Kidneys